marijnh/Eloquent-JavaScript/03_functions.md

 The place where the computer stores this context is the _((call stack))_.
-Every time a function is called, the current context is stored on top of this "stack".
+Every time a function is called, the current context is stored on top of this stack.
 When a function returns, it removes the top context from the stack and uses that to continue execution.

 {{index "infinite loop", "stack overflow", recursion}}